RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Webhooks.md

 )
 ```

+> Remember to observe [the limitations for the secret token](https://docs.python-telegram-bot.org/en/stable/telegram.bot.html#telegram.Bot.set_webhook.params.secret_token), otherwise Telegram will not accept it.
+>
+> It obviously not such a good idea to store the value of `secret_token` right in your code, so consider creating an environment variable for it.

 ### Reverse proxy + integrated webhook server
 To overcome the port limitation, you can use a reverse proxy like *nginx* or *haproxy*.